Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

-The Ginzburg-Landau free energy functional describing the superconductor in dimensionless units is written as follows:

 The complex field $\psi = \abs{\psi}e^{i\theta}$ describes the state of the superconductor.
 The vector potential $\vb a$ is related to the magnetic field by $\vb b = \curl \vb a$.
-The coefficient $\kappa$ is the Ginzburg-Landau parameter $\kappa = \frac{\lambda}{\xi}$, which is the ratio of the magnetic field penetration depth $\lambda$ and the coherence length $\xi$ \cite{svistunov2015superfluid}.
-The external magnetic field $\vb H$ is expressed in units of the thermodynamic critical field $H_\mathrm{c}$, i.e. $h = H/H_\mathrm{c}$.
-The free energy $f = F/F_0$ is expressed in units of $F_0$, which in SI units is $F_0 = \mu_0 H_\textrm{c}^2 \lambda^2 d$ where $d$ represents the thickness of the sample and $\mu_0$ is the vacuum permeability.
+The coefficient $\kappa = \frac{\lambda}{\xi}$ is the Ginzburg-Landau parameter, i.e., the ratio of the magnetic field penetration depth $\lambda$ and the coherence length $\xi$ (we use the definition of coherence length with a factor $\sqrt{2}$ absorbed as in Ref.\cite{svistunov2015superfluid}).
+The external magnetic field $\vb H$ is expressed in units of the thermodynamic critical field $H_\mathrm{c}$, i.e., $h = H/H_\mathrm{c}$.
+The free energy $f = F/F_0$ is expressed in units of $F_0$, which in SI units is $F_0 = \mu_0 H_\textrm{c}^2 \lambda^2 d$, where $d$ represents the thickness of the sample and $\mu_0$ is the vacuum permeability.
 Quantities in capital letters are intended in SI units, while variables in lower case are dimensionless.
-For an infinite system, when $H < H_\mathrm{c1}$ the system is in the Meissner phase, no vortices are present in the bulk, and thus the magnetic field is completely screened by the superconducting current at surface.
-For $H > H_\mathrm{c1}$, the system is in the Shubnikov phase in which vortices are present.
-In a finite system, the Meissner state can survive in a meta-stable way for higher fields than $H_\textrm{c1}$, i.e. up to the \emph{spontaneous nucleation field} $H_\textrm{n}$.
-In the absence of fluctuations, only when this field is exceeded, vortices nucleate from the boundaries.
-Moreover, if the applied external field is higher than the \emph{spontaneous escape field} $H_\textrm{e}$ vortices cannot spontaneously escape from the sample without overcoming the surface barrier.
-This means that in the region $H_\textrm{e}<H<H_\textrm{n}$ Shubnikov states are metastable as the presence of the surface energy barrier prevents changes in the number of vortices.